pacha/vem-doc/content/docs/tutorial.rst

             :class: screenshot
             :target: /static/img/cheat-sheets/azerty-basic.png

-If you take a look at that chart, you may notice how there doesn't seem to be a connection between the name of the commands and the letter of the key they are assigned to in many cases.
-For example, in the case of **Undo** and **Redo** the assigned letter is:
+If you take a look at that chart, you may notice that actions are not associated to the letters of the keyboard using mnemonics.
+That is because, in Vem, commands are distributed spatially so that related actions are clustered together and to make frequent commands to be in more convenient locations.

-.. container:: tabs layout key-summary

-    .. container:: tab qwerty

-        :`q`: undo
-        :`Q`: redo

-    .. container:: tab qwertz

-        :`q`: undo
-        :`Q`: redo

-    .. container:: tab azerty

-        :`a`: undo
-        :`A`: redo

-That is because, in Vem, commands are distributed spatially across the keyboard so that related actions are clustered together and to optimize the use of both hands for actions that are usually executed sequentially.

 Looking at all those commands at once may be a bit overwhelming if you haven't used a modal text editor before, but don't worry, remembering them and their positions is actually pretty easy.
-Also, the meaning of some of them may not look very clear at first.
-That chart is more useful when you know a bit more about what the commands do, which is what the next sections will quickly cover.
+Also, the meaning of some of them may not look very clear yet, but they are pretty straightforward and this tutorial will try to cover all them.

-But first let's summarize the commands we know already:

-.. container:: tabs layout key-summary

-    .. container:: tab qwerty

-        :`Ctrl-o`: start normal mode

-        ..

-        :`i`: start insert mode (left of current character) :`o`: start insert mode (right of current character)

-        ..

-        :`s`: save
-        :`x`: close (and exit if it is the last document)

-        ..

-        :`q`: undo
-        :`Q`: redo

-    .. container:: tab qwertz

-        :`Ctrl-o`: start normal mode

-        ..

-        :`i`: start insert mode (left of current character) :`o`: start insert mode (right of current character)

-        ..

-        :`s`: save
-        :`x`: close (and exit if it is the last document)

-        ..

-        :`q`: undo
-        :`Q`: redo

-    .. container:: tab azerty

-        :`Ctrl-o`: start normal mode

-        ..

-        :`i`: start insert mode (left of current character) :`o`: start insert mode (right of current character)

-        ..

-        :`s`: save
-        :`x`: close (and exit if it is the last document)

-        ..

-        :`a`: undo
-        :`A`: redo

 .. admonition:: The Esc key